Answer all the questions

 Topic: Genetics – Sex Determination

-The probability of a pregnancy resulting in a male child is 1/2 or 50%.
+The probability of having a male child is 1/2, or 50%.
+This is because:

-Since the sperm has a 50/50 chance of being X or Y, the probability is 1/2.
+Since there’s a 50% chance of the sperm carrying either X or Y, the probability of a male child is 1/2.

 Explanation: